Robust Subspace Clustering via Thresholding: Numerical results

 where $\vb_i$ is the $i$th column of the $N\times N$ adjacency matrix $\mA$ and $\vb_{\vx_i}$ is the vector containing the entries of $\vb_{i}$ corresponding to the set $\X_\l$ the data point $\vx_i$ lives in.
 The FDE measures to which extent points from different subspaces are connected in the graph $G$ (with adjacency matrix $\mA$), and equals zero if $G$ has no false connections. \end{itemize}

 Throughout this section, we set $q = \max(3, \lceil n/20\rceil)$ if the correct $L$ is provided to TSC, and $q = 2 \max(3, \lceil n/20\rceil)$ if $L$ is estimated according to the eigengap heuristic.
-Matlab code to reproduce the results in this section is available at \url{http://www.nari.ee.ethz.ch/commth/research/}.
+Matlab code to reproduce the results in this section is available at http://www.nari.ee.ethz.ch/commth/research/.